-For the soil & plants:
+Natural remedies or the soil & plants

 Banana skins are good for feeding roses.
 This is a tip that means a lot to me, as not only do I adore my roses, of which I have several and can’t seem to be able to stop buying more, but also because my kids both love bananas so we’re never short of the skins here!

-For the pests
+Remedies for the pests

 Thanks so much to everyone who shared their tips with me, it’s much appreciated.
 I’m thinking I’ve enough there to be going on with and trying.